railslove/snuffles/README.md

 > A wrapper around the native fetch function, providing a more convenient way to use it

 At its core, Snuffles is just a very slim wrapper around the [native `fetch` function](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
 It allows for setting a base url and default options for your request, provides some wrappers around some of the more frequently used HTTP methods and takes care of all casing.
-You send camelCased Objects in, you get camelCased objects out.
+You send camelCased objects in, you get camelCased objects out.

 ## Installation